panther-labs/panther/docs/gitbook/log-analysis/rules/run-time.md

 # Runtime Libraries

-Python provides high flexibility in defining your rules, and the following libraries are available to be used in Panther's runtime environment:
+The following libraries are available to be used in Panther's analysis environment:

 | Package          | Version   | Description                 | License   |
 | :--------------- | :-------- | :-------------------------- | :-------- |